Witness Post: Andrei Codrescu’s Poetry Lesson

 View from JHU

 Professor Codrescu may have offered the college students a different face than he did to the Middle School and High Schoolers in the day.
-However, with writers like John Barth (The Sot Weed Factor and Lost in the Funhouse), the faculty members of the Johns Hopkins English Department were not afraid to divert from conformity.
+However, with writers like John Barth on staff (The Sot Weed Factor and Lost in the Funhouse), the faculty members of the Johns Hopkins English Department were not afraid to divert from conformity.
 Besides, JHU’s motto translates, “the truth will set you free!” or words to that effect.
 David Pipes, who experienced the residential housing of students and adjunct professors, is confident the college students got more than McDonogh lads did on the anarchistic Beat movement.
 Professor Codrescu was a man of the times.

 While being chauffeured to McDonogh, Codrescu told Drachman and Pipes stories about his poetry readings before huge crowds during the Harvard University Strike.
 “He said he was hallucinating at the time and the result seemed to be his ‘poetry is the emperor’s clothes’ story.”
 Codrescu also commented on his conversations with Rod McKuen.
 Apparently, “some of the other Beats harassed Rod McKuen for years during his public readings.
 McKuen didn’t know who they were or what they wanted and he was incredibly frustrated” by their heckling.

 Codrescu with Jerome Rothenberg in 1987 at the Poetry Project

 Clearly Professor Codrescu’s views of poetry, education, and generational differences colored his willingness to speak out through his work.
 He has always been an insightful voyeur into our culture and students of all ages find themselves attracted to him, in person and in print.
 He is especially potent over the airwaves, because his message is shaped by his accent and intonation and language.
 The broadcast media helps to sprinkle his gems far and wide.